Intelligence

 author_image

-Xinhua is the largest media organ in China.
-It publishes in multiple languages and is a channel for the distribution of information related to the Chinese government and the ruling Chinese Communist Party (CCP).
+The largest media organ in China.
+A channel for the distribution of information related to the Chinese government and the ruling Chinese Communist Party (CCP).

 author_image